ColoradoDemography/Server-and-Website-Documentation/README.md

 ##### Modularity

 To the extent possible, everything should be separate from everything else.
-One bug or one failing application should not effect the entire system.
+One bug or one failing application should not affect the entire system.
 Applications should be able to come and go without leaving artifacts on the server.
-Static files (HTML, CSS, Client-Javascript) should be separate from Dynamically generated content (Server-side code).
+Static files (HTML, CSS, Client-Javascript) should be separate from dynamically generated content (Server-side code).
+A server crash should not be able to bring the whole website down.

 ##### Recoverability

 In the event of a failure, it shouldn't take a week to re-create a new server and re-install all the components.
 Every aspect of the system should be documented.

-**With those principles in mind, are system was set up as follows:**
+**With those principles in mind, our system was set up as follows:**

 ## Core-OS